-- o To familiarise themselves with church policies and procedures and URC good practice guidelines in safeguarding and to keep abreast of any changes and developments. - o To ensure that church policies and procedures are reviewed annually, kept up to date, and are fit for purpose. - o To make sure that elders and others in the church aware of the church safeguarding policies and procedures, including URC guidelines and Charity Commission responsibilities. - To collaborate with the Deputy Safeguarding Coordinator (when there is one), the minister, the DBS/PVG signatory people and the Synod Safeguarding Officer on all matters around safeguarding. - To ensure safer recruitment practices are operated in the recruitment of all workers (both volunteers and paid) including, but not exclusively, ensuring that the relevant workers have up to date Disclosure and Barring Service (DBS) / Protecting Vulnerable Groups scheme (PVG) checks. - o To review and ensure others' safeguarding policies and arrangements are in place when any church premises are let to an external organisation, informal group or individual.
+- o To familiarise themselves with church policies and procedures and URC good practice guidelines in safeguarding and to keep abreast of any changes and developments. - o To ensure that church policies and procedures are reviewed annually, kept up to date, and are fit for purpose. - o To make sure that elders and others in the church aware of the church safeguarding policies and procedures, including URC guidelines and Charity Commission responsibilities. - o To collaborate with the Deputy Safeguarding Coordinator (when there is one), the minister, the DBS signatory people and the Synod Safeguarding Officer on all matters around safeguarding. - To ensure safer recruitment practices are operated in the recruitment of all workers (both volunteers and paid) including, but not exclusively, ensuring that the relevant workers have up to date Disclosure and Barring Service (DBS) - To view and ensure other organisations' safeguarding policies and arrangements are in place when any church premises are let to an external organisation, informal group or individual.
+These policies will sit on the Safeguarding Sharepoint Here